 Possibly!
 It depends on my schedule as well as other factors.
 Please feel free to use the information on my Contact page.

 The long version or the short version?
 For the long version, check out this post from my old blog.
 The short version?
 I wrote a book, rewrote it, queried it to literary agents, rewrote it again, and queried it.
-Then I wrote another book (The Hate U Give) and reached out to my future agent, Brooks Sherman, on Twitter to see if it was something agents may be interested in.
-He said yes and asked to see it.
+Then I wrote another book (The Hate U Give) and reached out to an agency on Twitter during a Q&A to see if it was something agents may be interested in.
+An agent resoponded and said yes, and asked to see it.
 A few months later, I signed with him.
 About three months after that, he had me in a 13-publishing house auction.

 Yep!
 It was one of the craziest weeks of my life.
 Thankfully, Brooks is part agent, part therapist, part superhero.